Kamrujjaman-Rabin/Udacity-Deep-Reinforcement-Learning/Report.md

 Ideas about Future Works:

+1.More experiments can be done to increase the performance of agent by applying different extensions of DQN:

+Double DQN (DDQN)
+Prioritized experience replay
+Dueling DQN
+A3C
+Distributional DQN
+Noisy DQN

-1. I want to apply DeepReinforcement Learning in the field of Hydroinformatics and publish my researches in Springer Water.
+2. Personally, I want to apply DeepReinforcement Learning in the field of Hydroinformatics and publish my researches in Springer Water.
 I want to be the best RL Research Assistant my professor will ever have.